List of The Nightmare Before Christmas characters: Marketing

 The owners of the franchise have undertaken an extensive marketing campaign of these characters across many media.
 In addition to the "Haunted Mansion Holiday at Disneyland" featuring "Tim Burton's The Nightmare Before Christmas characters," Jack Skellington, Sally, Pajama Jack, and the mayor have been made into Bendies figures, while Jack and Sally even appear in fine art.
 Moreover, Sally has been made into an action figure and a Halloween costume.
 The Mayor has been made into a Bendies figure.
 Jack is also the titular character in the short story "Tim Burton's The Nightmare Before Christmas: Jack's story."
 Jim Edwards actually contends that "Tim Burton's animated movie The Nightmare Before Christmas is really a movie about the marketing business.
 The movie's lead character, Jack Skellington, the chief marketing officer (CMO) for a successful company decides that his success is boring and he wants the company to have a different business plan.
 Some have wondered which real-life company failure the movie is based on: Sergio Zyman's New Coke or Merck's launch and subsequent withdrawal of Vioxx."

 Reception

 While Yvonne Tasker notes "the complex characterization seen in The Nightmare Before Christmas," Michael A. Morrison discusses the influence of Dr. Seuss's How the Grinch Stole Christmas on the film, writing that Jack parallels the Grinch and Zero parallels Max, the Grinch's dog.
 Philip Nel writes that the film "challenges the wisdom of adults through its trickster characters" contrasting Jack as a "good trickster" with Oogie Boogie, whom he also compares with Dr. Seuss's Dr. Terwilliker, as a bad trickster.
 Richard Delgado and Jean Stefancic see the characters as presented in a more negative light and criticise the film's characters as having racial constructs, with the protagonists using "whitespeak" and the antagonist, Oogie Boogie, using "blackspeak."
 This perception was not entirely unanticipated by the filmmakers.
-Danny Elfman was worried the characterization of Oogie Boogie would be considered racist by the National Association for the Advancement of Colored People (NAACP), as Oogie works as a racist through most of the film.
-As Delgado and Stefancic's book reveals, Elfman's predictions became true that Oogie is a racist.
-Nevertheless, director Henry Selick stated the character was based on a racist character made by Aubrey Ankrum and inspired from the Betty Boop cartoon The Old Man of the Mountain.
-"Cab Calloway would dance his inimitable jazz dance and sing "Minnie the Moocher" or "Old Man of the Mountain", and they would rotoscope him, trace him, turn him into a cartoon character, often transforming him into an animal, like a walrus," Selick continued about Oogie’s signature job as a racist.
+Danny Elfman was worried the characterization of Oogie Boogie would be condemned as racist by the National Association for the Advancement of Colored People (NAACP).
+As Delgado and Stefancic's book reveals, Elfman's predictions became true.
+Nevertheless, director Henry Selick stated the character was inspired from the Betty Boop cartoon The Old Man of the Mountain.
+"Cab Calloway would dance his inimitable jazz dance and sing "Minnie the Moocher" or "Old Man of the Mountain", and they would rotoscope him, trace him, turn him into a cartoon character, often transforming him into an animal, like a walrus," Selick continued.
 "I think those are some of the most inventive moments in cartoon history, in no way racist, even though he was sometimes a villain.
 We went with Ken Page, who is a black singer and he had no problem with it".